sifunadonnex/myportfolio/README.md

 # 📋Features

 - About me
-- Services
+- Resume
 - Portfolio
 - Blog
 - Contact

 # 🛠️Technologies used

-- HTML5
+- React
-- CSS3
+- Framer
-- JavaScript
+- Next Js

 # 🤟If you like it